Valiyaibeji/LITA_Class_Documention/README.md

 ---
 EDA involved the exploring of the Data to answer some questions about the Data such as ;

-- What is the overall sales trend
+- Monthly sales trend
+- Top selling product
+- Sales for each product category
+- Number of sales transaction in each region
-- which product are top sellers
+- Total revenue per product
-- What are the products on peak sales?
+- Percentage of total sales contributed by Each region
+- Identify product with no sales in the last quarter?

   ### Data Analysis
   ---